ivanlin69/ivanlin69/README.md

 ### ⚓ **Sea Battle Solo**
 A classic single-player Sea Battle game implemented in C++.
 Features include customizable grid sizes, variable ship numbers, random ship placement, and detailed gameplay statistics.

-The game supports multiple C++ standards (Pre-C++11, C++11, and C++17), the game leverages advanced design principles such as design patterns and polymorphism.
-The modular and plug-and-play architecture ensures easy customization and extension, enhancing replayability and challenge.
+It supports multiple standards(Pre-C++11, C++11, and C++17), the game leverages advanced design principles such as design patterns and polymorphism.
+The modular and plug-and-play architecture ensures easy customization and extension.

 ### 🤖 **Sudoku Solver**